-I decided to write to AVG’s support team to find out how good or bad their customer service was, and to fill in some gaps about their servers.
+I decided to write to AVG’s support team to gauge its customer service, and to fill in some gaps about its servers.

-However, there was no way for me to simply email AVG.
+But there is no way for me to simply email AVG.
 I eventually found my way to the “Official AVG Support” page.
 There was no email option, but there was an option for chat and phone.
 I opted for the chat.
 I was asked for the product I was inquiring about, my name and my email address, and when I clicked “Contact Us”, I got this:

 I asked about the number of servers AVG has in its network and whether it owned or rented them.